docopt/docopt.coffee/README.md

 > [docopt](http://docopt.org/) is a language for description of command-line
 > interfaces.
 This is `docopt` implementation in CoffeeScript, that could
-> be used for server-sede CoffeeScript and JavaScript programs.
+> be used for server-side CoffeeScript and JavaScript programs.

 Isn't it awesome how modern command-line arguments parsers generate help message based on your code?!